regotwalt/maven-wildfly-poc/README.md

 This project is a proof of concept of utilizing the Maven plugin for the WildFly application server.

+## Import Project

+Clone this project to a location of your choice (we'll refer to this as `PROJECT_HOME` for the rest of the guide).

+Open Eclipse IDE and go to File > Import... > Existing Maven Projects.
+Click "Next".
+For "Root Directory", browse to your `PROJECT_HOME`.
+Click "Finish".

 ## Install WildFly

 Download WildFly 17 from the [WildFly download site](https://wildfly.org/downloads/).